pranav-tiwari-exe/Codsoft-projects/README.md

 # Codsoft-projects
-Repository for internship projects for CODSOFT
+Repository for Internship Projects for CODSOFT